 Permanent physical disability

 This disability should be viewed with an attitude based on physical diagnosis and less based on medical diagnosis.

 Additionally, it affects women more who have suffered direct physical abuse, such as hitting, fractures, cigarettes burns, amongst others.

 - Gynecological problems

 - Irritable bowel syndrome

 Want to learn more?
 See: Fibromyalgia Treatment Tips to Know

 Domestic violence needs to stop

 Sadly, domestic violence against women is still prevalent in many countries.
-Understanding its impact can help with prevention and treatment of the consequences.
+Finally, understanding its impact can help with prevention and treatment of the consequences.